-24. COMMUNICATING WITH COUNTY COUNCIL COUNCILLORS
+24. COMMUNICATING WITH COUNTY BOROUGH OR COUNTY COUNCILLORS

-a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the Isle of Anglesey County Council representing the area of the Council.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the Isle of Anglesey County Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the Isle of Anglesey County Council shall be sent to the ward councillor(s) representing the area of the Council.